livprojects/livprojects/README.md

 ### Hi there 👋

 Welcome to my Github profile !
 My name is Liv, I am 27 and I am a junior web developer from France.
-My technical training has been more focused on Javascript (especially React and Node.js) and Java for now, but I am eager to expand my knowledge.
+My technical training has been more focused on Javascript (especially React and Node.js) and Java, but I am eager to expand my knowledge.
 The projects marked with the 🎯 emoji are the ones I would like you to look at in priority.

 📬 Please feel free to reach out and comment on my projects, but please be kind, constructive and bear in mind I am still a junior developer!
 Thank you ✨

 📰 I also have a Master's degree in political science which doubles as a professional degree in Journalism.
 I have been writing for six years now for major French media outlets on economics, science, societal issues and literature.
-So whether you're interested in my technical or my writing skills, you can reach me on [Twitter](https://twitter.com/_elleivy), [Linkedin](https://www.linkedin.com/in/liv-audigane/) or via email: liv.audigane@gmail.com.
+So whether you're interested in my technical or my writing skills, you can reach me on [Twitter](https://twitter.com/_elleivy) or [Linkedin](https://www.linkedin.com/in/liv-audigane/).

 📍 *Tech stack I am ready to use in a professional environment*
 - HTML
 - CSS / Sass (SCSS)
-- Javascript: vanilla, React, Redux / Node.js, Express.js
+- Javascript: vanilla, React / Redux, Node.js, Express.js, Angular
+- Typescript
 - Java: JEE, Maven, Hibernate, Spring (Data-JPA, Boot, WebMVC)
 - SQL/PostgreSQL/Sequelize/MySQL
 - RESTful APIs design & implementation
-- Typescript
 - Mocha/Chai/Enzyme for unit testing

 📍 *Collaborative tools and methods I use*
-- Git & Github
+- Git, Gitlab & Github
 - Agile software development & Scrum framework
 - MERISE methodology (very French) : scope statement, database design, etc.
 - Kanban tools